shea08/shea08.github.io/street.md

 <img src="https://raw.githubusercontent.com/shea08/shea08.github.io/master/360.jpg" alt="Ben's 360 Photography">

-I enjoy photography and this is a way that I can contribute to Google Maps and the street view, an application that I have used extensively in traveling and exploring.
 I am considered a <a href="https://www.google.com/streetview/contacts-tools"> Street View Trusted Photographer</a>.
 I am currently available to be hired for 360 photos.
 I can publish to Google Street View and link to your Google Business listing.
-My services include the photo shoot, editing, interactive VR tour, and iframe embed code.
+My services include the photo shoot, editing, interactive VR tour, and iframe embed code for your website.

 * * *

 ## Virtual Tours

+This is an interactive 360 virtual tour for the walking bridge that goes over highway 83.
+It is nearby the airport.

+<iframe src="https://hwy83walkwaybridge.s3.us-east-2.amazonaws.com/Highway+83+Walkway+Bridge.html" width="600" height="450" frameborder="0" style="border:0;" allowfullscreen=""></iframe>

+* * *

 This is an interactive 360 virtual tour for 1317 Main St S, Minot, ND 58701